Freight rail is one of the safest industries in the nation.

+Between 2000 and 2021, the train accident was down 33%; between 2000 and 2020, the hazmat accident rate was down 60%.
+The rail employee injury rate in 2020 was an all-time low.
+These safety achievements are a testament to how seriously the industry takes its goal of an accident-free future.
 How are railroads achieving such sustained safety success?
 By pioneering groundbreaking technology and investing billions of dollars in a 21st-century network.
-Here are just a few of the many safety technology initiatives being employed by railroads:
+Here are just a few of the many safety technology initiatives being employed by railroads.

 As a train travels over any segment of track, energy is transmitted from the train through the track and into the ground below.
-This energy can be measured as a series of sound waves, collectively known as an acoustic signature.
+This energy can be measured as a series of sound waves, collectively called an acoustic signature.
 The acoustic signature of a track is different depending upon the health of the track.

 Now, researchers are diving into this data with the hope of being able to monitor tracks across the country and detect safety issues in real-time, including deteriorating tracks, failing brakes and even rogue trespassers walking along the rails.

-Railroads are also taking to the skies and mastering technologies once found only in the pages of science fiction novels.
+Railroads are also taking to the skies, and mastering technologies once found only in the pages of science fiction novels.

 Aided by Investments

 High-tech innovations and accompanying safety gains have only been possible because of nearly four decades of massive investment by the freight rail industry.
 Since Congress established a balanced regulatory environment in 1980, freight railroads have been able to spend nearly $760 billion to improve the safety and efficiency of the nation’s rail network.